thosgood/this-weeks-finds/markdown/201-250/week209.md

 over R, which implies (by the definition above) that H is an Azumaya algebra.

-Morita equivalence is really important in the theory of C*-algebras, Clifford algebras, and things like that.
+Morita equivalence is really important in the theory of $C^*$-algebras, Clifford algebras, and things like that.
 Someday I want to explain how it's connected to Bott periodicity!
 Oh, there's so much I want to explain....